structix-cli/structix/docs/docs/cli-commands/ops/deploy/ingress.md

 Documentation for `structix ops deploy ingress` command.

-Deploys an Ingress resource for a specified microservice in a Kubernetes cluster.
-This command ensures that the necessary Ingress controller is installed and configured before deploying the Ingress resource.
+Deploy an Ingress resource for a microservice.

 ## Usage